Skip links

 • ICG is wheelchair accessible.

-• Potable water is available April-November.
+• Potable water is available from April to November.

 • Pack a change of clothes for your young ones just in case.